Under Hood Components: Engine, Motor, and More

 Engine

 Let’s start with one we hope you know.
 It’s that hunk of metal that puts the “mobile” in “automobile” and keeps its wheels turning—the heart of the car, if you will.
-The engine is the biggest apparatus that is generally in the center of everything else.
+The engine is the largest apparatus that is generally located at the center of everything else.
 For more information about your specific engine, your car’s user manual is a fantastic resource.

 Alternator

-If your car won’t start, it’s important to determine if it’s an issue with the battery or alternator.
+If your car won’t start, it’s essential to determine whether the issue is with the battery or the alternator.
 Alternators look like a wheel with slits with turning gears on the side, and they produce electrical power that recharges the battery and keeps the engine running.

 Battery

-Depending where yours is located within the engine compartment or if there is a protective panel covering it, the battery is pretty easy to spot (often in a corner).
-It’s a rectangular box with two different-colored terminals on each side: red for positive, black for negative.
+Depending on where yours is located within the engine compartment or if there is a protective panel covering it, the battery is pretty easy to spot (often in a corner).
+It’s a rectangular box with two differently colored terminals on each side: red for positive and black for negative.

 Belts

-Belts help manage different engine operations like alternators, air conditioners, and pumps.
-Many newer car models have a single serpentine belt that wraps around the engine’s pulleys; one side is flat while the other features several ribs.
+Belts help manage various engine operations, such as alternators, air conditioners, and pumps.
+Many newer car models feature a single serpentine belt that wraps around the engine’s pulleys; one side is flat, while the other has several ribs.

-Engines can contain varying amounts of cylinders, which are units that transform gasoline into power.
-Four, six, or eight cylinders power most modern vehicles, but there are also cars with more or fewer.
+Engines can contain varying numbers of cylinders, which are units that transform gasoline into power.
+Four, six, or eight cylinders power most modern vehicles, but there are also cars with fewer or more cylinders.
 Usually, each cylinder has its own spark plug—which assists the ignition system—attached to wires.

 Piston and Crankshaft

 Pistons are housed in the cylinders, are adjacent to each other on the crankshaft, and move upward and downward to create movement in the crankshaft.
-The crankshaft generates rotational energy so your wheels can propel the vehicle forward.
+The crankshaft generates rotational energy, allowing your wheels to propel the vehicle forward.

 Radiator